matthagan15/thesis/thermal_state.typ

         [(a)], [(b)],
     ),
     caption: [
-        These plots show the distance to the target thermal state for Hydrogen 2 and Hydrogen 3 chains as the number of interactions $L$ increases.
-For both Hydrogen 2 and 3 we set $beta = 4.0$, which gives a ground state overlap of greater than 0.5 for Hydrogen 2 and 0.25 for Hydrogen 3. $gamma$ for both (a) and (b)) was generated by placing a Gaussian at the average energy $tr(H_S) / dim_S$ with a width of $norm(H_S) / 2$.
+        These plots show the distance to the target thermal state for Hydrogen 2 (a) and Hydrogen 3 (b) chains as the number of interactions $L$ increases.
+For both Hydrogen 2 and 3 we set $beta = 4.0$, which gives a ground state overlap of greater than 0.5 for Hydrogen 2 and 0.25 for Hydrogen 3. $gamma$ for both (a) and (b) was generated by placing a Gaussian at the average energy $tr(H_S) / dim_S$ with a width of $norm(H_S) / 2$.
 We note that a variety of $tilde(alpha)^2$ values were chosen to demonstrate the faster convergence, but higher error, of strong coupling.
     ],
 ) <fig_h_chain_error>